martinjacobs/corp-real-estate/corp-real-estate/content/quirky-costa-rica.md

 **_Lesson Learned:_** _Build your village of local expertise to lead the way._

-Costa Rica offers high quality human capital and leveraging their free trade incentives can be a great way to access highly trained people at relatively lower costs than the US.
+Costa Rica offers high quality human capital and leveraging their free trade incentives can be a great way to access highly trained people at relatively lower costs than the US, and all this is located only a three hour flight away from Miami.
 Operating your business there isn’t as straightforward as it seems, so make sure you know what you’re getting into.